Bhai (2013 film): Plot

+David, a Hong Kong-based don, depends heavily on his most skilled and trusted enforcer, Bhai, for day-to-day operations, much to the resentment of David's sons, James and Tony.

-David sends Bhai to Hyderabad to finish off an undercover police officer who is disrupting the mafia operations in the city.
-In due course, Bhai bumps into Radhika, a horticulturist who falls in love with him.
+David sends Bhai to Hyderabad to eliminate an undercover police officer who is disrupting the mafia operations in the city.
+In due course, Bhai encounters Radhika, a horticulturist who falls in love with him.
 However, Bhai never accepts her proposal.

 Bhai begins hunting down the undercover officer and uncovers his identity.
-The cop is Arjun, and Bhai decides to finish him off.
-On the day of the trial, Bhai finds out that Arjun is his brother after seeing his father Raghava with Arjun.
-He drops the plan and tries to walk out, but a video of Bhai aiming in Arjun with a gun are recorded.
-Bhai is not aware of these.
-However, Arjun is attacked by a few disguised armed men, and he kills all of them.
-Much to Bhai's shock, one of the deceased is Tony, who sets out to India on the suggestion of James in order to kill Arjun and gain David's appreciation.
-David is taken aback after realizing the truth and is hell-bent on killing Arjun.
+The officer is Arjun, and Bhai decides to kill him.
+On the day of the trial, Bhai discovers that Arjun is his brother after seeing his father, Raghava, with him.
+He abandons the plan and tries to leave, but a video of Bhai aiming a gun at Arjun is recorded without his knowledge.
+However, Arjun is attacked by several disguised armed men, and he kills all of them.
+Much to Bhai's shock, one of the deceased is Tony, who had travelled to India on James's suggestion in order to kill Arjun and gain David's appreciation.
+David is devastated after learning the truth and becomes determined to kill Arjun.